picocms/Pico/content-sample/index.md

 * <code>&#37;base_url&#37;</code> - The URL to your Pico site; internal links can be specified using <code>&#37;base_url&#37;?sub/page</code>
 * <code>&#37;theme_url&#37;</code> - The URL to the currently used theme
-* <code>&#37;meta.*&#37;</code> - Access any meta variable of the current page, e.g. <code>&#37;meta.author&#37;</code> is replaced with `Joe Bloggs`
+* <code>&#37;meta.* &#37;</code> - Access any meta variable of the current page,
+  e.g. <code>&#37;meta.author&#37;</code> is replaced with `Joe Bloggs`

 ### Blogging

-Pico is no blogging software - but makes it very easy for you to use it as a blogging software.
+Pico is not blogging software - but makes it very easy for you to use it as a blog.
 You can find many plugins out there implementing typical blogging features like authentication, tagging, pagination and social plugins.
 See the below Plugins section for details.